Provisions under Section 16 of the Integrated Goods and Services Tax (IGST) Act, 2017 relating to “Zero Rated Supply”, are as under:

 CBIC Updates (GST) |

-GST Circulars, Notifications, Press Releases, Orders, etc. issued by the Central Board of Indirect Taxes & Customs (CBIC) in different years, along with Section-wise/ Rule-wise Text of GST Acts/ Rules: |
+Index of GST Circulars, Notifications, Press Releases, Orders, etc. issued by CBIC from 2017 and onwards along with Section-wise/ Rule-wise Text of GST Acts/ Rules: |

 CGST: CGST Act/ Definitions, CGST Rules, GST Forms |